CiRAjeremy/paperbox/README.md

 # Build for production
 yarn build

-# Start production server
-yarn start
 ```

 ## Deployment

 This app is configured for deployment on Vercel.
 Simply connect your GitHub repository to Vercel for automatic deployments.

-## Note

-This is a private application intended for personal use.
-The content and features are customized for a special someone. 💕